mishrasur7/mishrasur7/README.md

 #### About me
 * Business Information Technology student.
-* Great interest to work in a software engineering field.
+* Great interest to work in software engineering field.
 * Looking for internship or trainee positions as **Frontend**, **Backend** or **Fullstack developer**.